antronerds/r2-tutorials/docs/Annotation_Analyses.md

 ----------------------------------------------

-1. Just as in the previous example, we select the "relate 2 tracks" option from the main R2 screen and press enter.
+1. Just as in the previous example, we select the "relate 2 tracks" option from the main R2 screen and click 'Next'.
 Now this time, we select 2 numerical tracks, which can be recognized by the (\#) sign at the end of a track.
 Within the Neuroblastoma dataset our options are limited for this example, so we select the "age in years" track